ShlokBharadwaj/obfuscated/README.md

 To change the BrainFuck program that is being interpreted, you can modify the `exec` string in the `main` method of the `BrainFuckInterpreter` class.
 Simply replace the existing program with your own BrainFuck code and save the file.

+## Notes

+- The interpreter uses a simple `byte` array to store the data for the BrainFuck program.
+The size of this array is set to 30001 by default, but it can be adjusted if necessary.
+- The interpreter does not include any error handling for invalid BrainFuck code, yet.
+If the program contains syntax errors or attempts to access invalid memory locations, it may produce unexpected results or crash.

 ## Troubleshooting

 If you encounter any errors or issues when running the interpreter, try the following: